B-chandru/calculator/README.md

 # calculator

-This website just do the function of calculator.
+This website used to do basic  calculator.

 ### live site